arcus/education_modules/docs.md

 As you write, keep in mind that the headers should be clear and informative.
 The table of contents automatically generated from the headers should give learners a good overview of what to expect in the module content.

-#### Lesson Preparation

-This section will appear in any module that requires the learner to prepare in some way.
-For example:
-- the learner needs to download software (like git or bash)
-- the learner needs an account with an external resource (like Google Colab or AWS)
-- the learner will need to interact with an external resource (like a binderhub environment)
-- the function of the module requires explanation, such as how sagemath cells work

 ### Additional Resources